BDC Hamburger Icon

 How do you track your finances?

 You have several options for tracking finances.
-Some small business owners prefer to track expenses and income the old-fashioned way: by using a pen and paper.
-But nowadays, most businesses use technology.
-The best accounting software programs often offer mobile apps and cloud-based solutions.
-Here are some common financial tracking methods.
+Some small business owners prefer to track expenses and income the old-fashioned way: via pen and paper.
+But, most businesses use technology.

 Cash accounting vs. accrual accounting